firepear/thrasher-music-service/README.md

 The server uses the same config file as [thrasher-music-tool](https://github.com/firepear/thrasher-music-tool) for most configuration points.
-See its README for config file documentation, and do `go run . -h` to see all server arguments.
+See its README for config file documentation (and how to build/manage your catalog), and do `go run . -h` to see all server arguments.

+Point a browser at the `host:port` that you speficied to launch a player instance.

 ## Attributions